ajcwebdev/ryan-gpt/done/2022/2022-12-03-building-web-uis-in-rust-w-greg-johnston-part-02.md

 coverImage: "https://i.ytimg.com/vi/zgY7ql1xwW4/sddefault.jpg?v=6387ffbc"
 ---

+## Episode Description

+An in-depth conversation covering Rust for web UI, memory safety, reactivity, WASM, and the evolution of JavaScript frameworks for large-scale applications.

+## Episode Summary

+This wide-ranging discussion begins by introducing the guest speaker’s background and interest in Rust, exploring how its ownership model and memory safety features can offer advantages in certain scenarios.
+The conversation then shifts into practical examples of building user interfaces in Rust, highlighting the language’s synergy with WebAssembly to unlock high-performance possibilities directly in the browser.
+Various Rust frameworks and their relationship to existing JavaScript libraries are contrasted, demonstrating how differing reactivity approaches influence state handling and rendering.
+The participants discuss the broader trends shaping web development, focusing on reactivity, server-side rendering, and how large-scale adoption considerations drive different architectural choices.
+By weaving together experiences from JavaScript, Angular, React, and more, the talk underscores how Rust fits into the modern landscape while acknowledging its potential trade-offs in everyday application development.
+Overall, it paints a picture of a rapidly evolving ecosystem where performance, memory safety, and developer ergonomics all intersect to shape the future of building web interfaces.

+## Chapters

 ### 02:10 – 02:15 Code Splitting Challenges with WASM

 They examine how JavaScript frameworks have gotten adept at lazy-loading chunks.
 WASM code splitting is still early, with fewer robust solutions.
 This complicates large apps that want minimal initial payloads.
 Some advanced tooling splits a WASM binary, loading extra parts only when needed.
 But it’s not as polished as Webpack or Vite code-splitting.
 Panelists see promise but caution that it’s an area in progress for Rust-based UIs.